emqx/emqx-exporter/README.md

         from: exporter
 ```

-For EMQX 4, make sure the `emqx_prometheus` plugin has been started, check it in dashboard(http://your_cluster_addr:18083/#/plugins).
+For EMQX 4, make sure the `emqx_prometheus` plugin has been started, and check it in the dashboard(http://your_cluster_addr:18083/#/plugins).

 Refer to the [example](examples/docker/prometheus-emqx4.yaml) to learn how to add scrape configs for EMQX 4.

 ## Grafana Dashboard
-Import all [templates](./config/grafana-template) to your grafana, then browse the dashboard `EMQX` and enjoy yourself!
+Import all [templates](./config/grafana-template) to your Grafana, then browse the dashboard `EMQX` and enjoy yourself!

-Check out the [Instruction](docs/en/grafana/instruction.md) to learn how to use grafana dashboard.
+Check out the [Instruction](docs/en/grafana/instruction.md) to learn how to use the Grafana dashboard.

 ## Development building and running